codingEzio/codingezio.github.io/src/230220-on-Block.md

-s> The *Internet* is a tool.
+> The *Internet* is a tool.
 Focus on the real important thing.

 ## Prologue